dell/csm-operator/tests/README.md

 If running the Authorization proxy server e2e tests, further setup must be done:

-- have a vault server running configured with the authorization namespace and proxy-ns namespace (for the alternative namespace scenario).
+- have a vault server running configured with the authorization namespace.
 This is documented in the CSM documentation.
 - update V2 CRs with vault address.

 Notes: